Hooked Fisherman

 Best Monofilament Fishing Line (2024)

-Quick verdict: Berkley Trilene XL for freshwater applications and Ande Premium for saltwater.
+Berkley Trilene XL for freshwater applications and Ande Premium for saltwater.
 Both are reliably consistent and available everywhere.

 Monofilament fishing line still has a place despite the widespread adoption of braid.
 Mono stretches, which acts as a shock absorber on hooksets and fish surges.
 It's more forgiving of knot errors than braid.
 It floats, which is ideal for topwater lure fishing.
 And it's far less expensive than fluorocarbon or braid.
 For beginners, spinning reel topwater fishing, and light freshwater applications, monofilament remains the best choice.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Berkley Trilene XL